 Employment law is a force to be reckoned with and there are legal duties you need to comply with in a grievance case.
 In the terms and conditions of employment (contract), you need to give employees the name and job title of a person they can approach with a grievance (and explain the process, or show them where to find it).

-If an informal chat doesn’t resolve things, the formal grievance process kicks in.
-This involves a written complaint from your employee, a meeting to discuss the issue, further investigation if necessary and a written decision from you to reject or uphold the grievance.
+The formal grievance process involves a written complaint from your employee, a meeting to discuss the issue, further investigation if necessary and a written decision from you to reject or uphold the grievance.
 Your employee should have a chance to appeal your decision.

 A meeting gives your employee a chance to explain their grievance and put forward a solution.
 You should give them the opportunity to bring along a colleague or union representative.